Xinglab/lr2rmats/README.md

    second: []
    ```

-5. **Q**: How to specify matched pairs of long and short-read data?
+5. **Q**: How to specify matched pairs of long and short-read data for multiple samples?

    **A**: You should use uniform name for data from same sample, like this:
    ```